hujhax/austin-improv-wiki/Troupes/Indigo Shift.md

 ## History
 Shortly after [[Performers/Jordan T. Maxwell|Jordan T. Maxwell]] announced he was moving back to Austin from Los Angeles, [[Performers/Michael Brockman|Michael Brockman]] approached him about developing a musical format.
 Maxwell was inspired at a concert for the Brechtian punk duo [The Dresden Dolls](http://en.wikipedia.org/wiki/The_Dresden_Dolls) to create an improvised dystopian cabaret that would take place at the end of the world.

-Here is [[Performers/Jordan T. Maxwell|Jordan T. Maxwell]]'s explanation of the name's origin:<blockquote>Stolen pretty much directly from the fourth issue of Neil Gaiman's "Books of Magic."
+Here is [[Performers/Jordan T. Maxwell|Jordan T. Maxwell]]'s explanation of the name's origin:
+> Stolen pretty much directly from the fourth issue of Neil Gaiman's "Books of Magic."
 One character's description of the end of the universe from the perspective of the Big Crunch.
 If the universe expands in red shift and contracts in blue shift, then the very end must be indigo shift on the spectrum.
-It sounded like the late shift at a cabaret to me as well, so kind of the perfect pun.  ;)</blockquote>
+It sounded like the late shift at a cabaret to me as well, so kind of the perfect pun.  ;)

 Maxwell and Brockman recruited [[Performers/Kacey Samiee|Kacey Samiee]] and [[Performers/Sarah Marie Curry|Sarah Marie Curry]] to round out the troupe and they began rehearsing and hashing out the mechanics of the format.
 Curry soon had to drop out of the project and the remaining trio debuted on 10/8/11, opening for [[Troupes/Get Up|Get Up]] in [[Shows/The Saturday Night Special|The Saturday Night Special]].